Algafix/OSNMA/README.md

   * Support for Cold Start, Warm Start and Hot Start.
   * Support for the following events: EOC, CREV, NPK, PKREV, NMT, and OAM.
   * [JSON output](#osnmalib-logging-options) for monitoring and postprocessing with `json-schema` [[html](https://osnmalib.eu/json-schema)|[json](osnma/utils/json_schema/status_log_schema.json)].
   * Report the Time To First Authenticated Fix (TTFAF) and Time To First Fix (TTFF) in terms of navigation data.
+  * Time synchronization options for live execution (local clock or NTP).

 ### Extra optimizations for a faster TTFAF:
   * Reconstruct broken HKROOT messages.